AngryGrizzlyBear/essentials-1/README.md

 # Linux Essentials

-This repository contains everything essential to getting a running Arch Linux installation going with xmonad, tmux, lemonbar, and many other configurations.
-This repository is based almost entirely on [Alex McArther's](http://github.com/acmcarther) repository for the same thing.
+This repository contains everything essential to getting a running Linux installation going with xmonad, tmux, lemonbar, and many other configurations.
+The current flavor of the month for me is Nix OS.

+repository for the same thing.
 The directory structure is as follows:

 1. *dotfiles/* - This contains any related dotfiles